 I’D LIKE to see a little less transparency in banking.
 I don’t mean that I’d like more confusing bank balance sheets or fine print on mortgages; rather, I’d prefer to spend a little less time looking through bank windows when I walk through greater Boston.

-Many Bostonians prefer to walk by shops and cafes to bank facades, which is why 1,400 people have no signed a petition opposing Capital One’s plans to replace Beacon Hill’s Charles Street Market.
-But to keep unexciting companies from filling urban storefronts, we don’t need to ban banks, or to over-regulate urban space.
+Many people seem to share my preference for shops and cafes relative to bank facades, which is why 1,400 people have now signed a petition opposing Capital One’s plans to replace Beacon Hill’s Charles Street Market.
+But we don’t need to ban banks, or to over-regulate urban space.
 What we should do instead is find a gentler way to nudge landlords to welcome in more exciting tenants.

 It may seem odd that banks are significantly expanding their retail space in an age of electronic finance, but the surge in bank retailing reflects the large role of financial services in our lives, and the continuing power of physical presence as a marketing tool.
 Despite the melee of online influences, customers still notice when they walk by a particular bank day after day.
 Paradoxically, the ability to bank online may have made us even more enmeshed with our financial institutions, which may have also increased the demand for old-fashioned face-to-face banking.

 But while we needn’t demonize the convenience and competition provided by retail banks, we also want urban spaces to be vibrant and interesting enough to excite everyday passersby and attract tourists.
 A ground-floor retail store does more than just cater to that establishment’s customers - it adds to the entire neighborhood.
 When mall developers rent space, they choose stores that will make their entire little economic ecosystem hum, and I don’t know any thriving malls that have allocated most of their prime retail space to banks.